 Fragrance oils get their great scents from both natural and synthetic ingredients.
 Sounds like you'd want to run a mile, right?
 Not always.
 There are fantastic fragrance creators out there using only the highest-quality ingredients and ensuring that no harmful substances are found in the oils they produce, and that their ingredients are eco-friendly and cruelty-free.
 You do need to look out for these labels though.
 Fragrance oils are often less volatile than their natural counterparts and therefore safer to burn with a naked flame.
 There's an interesting article by the BBC for further reading on this subject.

 Essential oils - the darling of fragrance and aromatherapy.
 It seems obvious that these are the healthiest choice for us and the planet and something we should always opt for.
 There can be down sides though.
 Think of all the land which needs to be razed to create lavender, jasmine or eucalyptus fields so we can grow these flowers and plants to then reap and crush into oils.
 It takes massive amounts of flower petals to produce even the smallest amounts of essential oil.
-Essential oils are also more volatile and can't be easily mixed to make them safe for burning - though of course those that make it into candles are.
+Essential oils are also more volatile and can't be easily mixed to make them safe for burning.
 The safety labels on essential oils show that they still contain chemicals (naturally all earthly substances do) and still are required to carry the symbol for health warning and toxicity if released to the environment.

 I'm not trying to give essential oils a bad rep here, but a balanced review is needed.
 I still love essential oils, and they are found in several of Ralph's Orchards' candles.